 In this week's Market Movers Americas, presented by Brooke Hansen:

 I'm Brooke Hansen.
-Thank you for kicking off your Monday with S&P Global Commodity Insights.
+Thanks for kicking off your Monday with S&P Global Commodity Insights.